 • IC 1.2.
-Participate in a countywide effort to promote the agricultural economy and other economic development efforts.
+Participate in a countywide effort to promote the agricultural economy.

-- Participate in a countywide and regional effort to explore opportunities for the development of alternative crops, industry clusters and specialty products. - o Promote the expansion of commercial agribusiness. - Participate in a county agricultural marketing effort. - Farmers markets. - Educate non-farmers about the importance and benefits of farming. - Promote the utilization of locally grown food and products. - Promote agriculturally based tourist attractions. - IC 1.3.
-Improve communication within the city and between utilities, Wautoma Area School District, neighboring municipalities, Waushara County and state and federal agencies.
+- Support ongoing efforts of the county to explore opportunities for alternative crop or product development and the corresponding support industries. - Promotion the expansion of commercial agribusiness. - Participate in a county agricultural marketing effort. - Farmers markets. - Educate non-farmers about the importance and benefits of farming. - Promote the support of locally grown food and products. - Promote agriculturally based tourist attractions. - Explore possible specialty products

-Establish periodic meetings with the towns of Wautoma, Dakota, Marion and Mt.
-Morris to discuss issues of common interest.
+IC 1.3.
+Improve communication within the village and between utilities, Wautoma Area School District, neighboring municipalities, Waushara County and state and federal agencies.

-- Set up periodic meetings with community organizations and others to discuss community needs. - Share and solicit information - Recruit manpower and funding - Increase community involvement through public participation in all relevant policy decisions. - Maintain and promote the city website. - Establish annual meetings with the County Highway Department and WisDOT to ensure coordination of transportation projects. - Establish a city/county newsletter to improve the level of communication. - Set up annual meetings with public and private utilities in the area to discuss current needs and upcoming projects. - Work with the Wautoma Area School District, the state and county to plan new facilities when they are needed. - Collaborate with the Wautoma Area School District and Waushara County to plan community based educational and recreational programs. - IC 1.4.
+- Establish annual meetings with the Village of Lohrville and the towns of Warren, Marion, Mt.
+Morris and Leon to discuss issues of common interest. - Continue to set up periodic meetings with community organizations and others to discuss community needs. - Share and solicit information - Recruit manpower and funding - Increase community involvement through public participation in all relevant policy decisions. - Maintain and promote the village website. - Establish annual meetings with the County Highway Department and WisDOT to ensure coordination of transportation projects. - Consider the establishment of a Village newsletter to improve the level of communication. - Set up annual meetings with public and private utilities in the area to discuss current needs and upcoming projects. - Work with the Wautoma Area School District and the Wisconsin Department of Corrections to plan new facilities when they are needed. - IC 1.4.
 Provide a unified voice to secure state and federal funding.